 HOW CAN I HELP MY CHILD?

-Talk to your child’s teacher and local librarians.
-They can provide advice about helping your child.
+Talk to your child’s teacher.
+You can also talk with local artists, librarians, web designers, Elders and Knowledge Keepers, and others in the community.
+They can provide insight about helping your child to use language in meaningful ways.
 Here are some topics you could discuss with the teacher:

 Language learning is happening all the time and everywhere!
 At home and in the community, you can help your child notice, play with, and practise using language.
 Spend time reading stories, playing word games, and writing grocery lists, birthday cards, or everyday messages with your child.
 You can view and discuss television programs and websites with your child.
 As you discuss, ask many questions, make predictions, and encourage your child to tell you their thoughts and feelings about what is going on in the story.